 Parastoo Farnia, Ebrahim Najafzadeh, Ali Hariri, Saeedeh Navaei Lavasani, Bahador Makkiabadi, Alireza Ahmadian, and Jesse V. Jokerst

-Abstract: There has been growing interest in low-cost light sources such as light-emitting diodes (LEDs) as an excitation source in photoacoustic imaging.
+There has been growing interest in low-cost light sources such as light-emitting diodes (LEDs) as an excitation source in photoacoustic imaging.
 However, LED-based photoacoustic imaging is limited by low signal due to low energy per pulse—the signal is easily buried in noise leading to low quality images.
-Here, we describe a signal de-noising approach for LED-based photoacoustic signals based on dictionary learning with alternating direction method of multipliers.
+Here, we describe a signal de-noising approach for LED-based photoacoustic signals based on dictionary learning with an alternating direction method of multipliers.
 This signal enhancement method is then followed by a simple reconstruction approach delay and sum.
-This approach leads to sparse representation of the main components of signal.
-The main improvements of this approach are a 38% higher contrast ratio and a 43% higher axial resolution versus averaging method but with only 4% of the frames and consequently 49.5% less computational time.
+This approach leads to sparse representation of the main components of the signal.
+The main improvements of this approach are a 38% higher contrast ratio and a 43% higher axial resolution versus the averaging method but with only 4% of the frames and consequently 49.5% less computational time.
 This makes it an appropriate option for real-time LED-based photoacoustic imaging.